atbcb/ICTTestingBaseline/docs/introduction.md

 ### Wording changes, yes; Meaning changes, no

 It may be desirable to change wording from the baseline tests.
 For example, it may be desirable to change passive voice to active voice.
 Wording changes to create a smooth-flowing, easy to read document are acceptable.
 However, care should be taken to ensure that the meaning remains the same even though the words used are different.
 A reviewer of any streamlined test should be able to compare the content to the ICT Testing Baseline and conclude that the meaning and results that would come from a test process remain the same.
-Any errors or suggested improvements to the baseline should be submitted to [the ICT TEsting Baseline GitHub repository](https://github.com/Section508Coordinators/ICTTestingBaseline/) or emailed to ictbaseline@gsa.gov.
+Any errors or suggested improvements to the baseline should be submitted to [the ICT Testing Baseline GitHub repository](https://github.com/Section508Coordinators/ICTTestingBaseline/) or emailed to ictbaseline@gsa.gov.

 ### Separating out seldom used information